How to Create Unlimited Email Addresses with Google Mail

 Another useful Gmail feature is the “Vacation Responder.”
 With this feature, you can set up a message to be sent out immediately once a message arrives at your email address.
-This feature is handy for business affairs.
+This feature is handy for business purposes.
 (Send automatic emails when a customer/subscriber contacts you)

 How to Create Unlimited Email Accounts